How much is Tesla insurance?

 Methodology

-Insurance.com commissioned Quadrant Data Solutions in 2023 to provide rates for all Tesla models in all states and D.C.
+Insurance.com commissioned Quadrant Data Solutions to provide rates for all Tesla models in all states and D.C.
 Rates were fielded based on a 40-year-old male driver with a full coverage policy at 100/300/50 and $500 deductibles.
 The content is updated for 2024.

 Auto insurance FAQs